m-lawliet/enhancers-demo/enhancers-awesomeapi/docs/api/api_v0_1.rst

 Retrieve information for a list of cities
 -----------------------------------------

-This endpoint returns weather and businesses information for a list of up to 5 cities.
+This endpoint returns geolocation, weather and businesses information for a list of up to 5 cities.

 Request url